amadk/tic-tac-toe/README.md

 # tic-tac-toe

-cd into the repo
+cd into the repo,
-run 'npm install'
+run 'npm install',
 run 'tic-tac-toe'